 The first is the problem of return on investment due to scale.
 This is the biggest problem publishers face today when it comes to driving traffic to their own video content.

-Publishers spends lots of resources creating and producing videos, but they don’t always distribute it with enough scale to return on the investment.
-In this sense, creating new video inventory for publishers in native user-friendly units, and increasing the amount of times each video is shown can make video a profitable source of income.
+Publishers spend a lot of time and resources creating and producing videos, but they don't always distribute them with enough scale to get a good return on investment.
+In this sense, creating new video inventory for publishers in a native user-friendly unit, and increasing the number of times each video is shown, can make video a profitable source of income.

 The industry has figured out how to serve relevant content at the right time.
 The next step will be the right place.